RameshV12309/RameshV12309/README.md

 <br>5. 💡AI/ML Expertise: Hands-on experience with Machine Learning models and conversational AI tools like ChatGPT, Amazon Rekognition, and Amazon SageMaker.
 <br>6. 📱Proficient in mobile app development for Android and iOS, leveraging tools like React Native and Appium for cross-platform and automated testing.
 <br>7. 🔒Security Standards Expertise: Skilled in implementing and maintaining compliance with SOC 2, PCI DSS, HIPAA, GDPR, and RBI Guidelines.
-<br>8. 💳Extensive knowledge of Payment Gateway Integrations, including UPI, IMPS, PayTm, GPay, and E-Mandate solutions.
+<br>8. 💳Master of extensive knowledge in Payment Gateway Integration, including...
+	    -   🏦UPI, 🔄IMPS, 📲PhonePe, 💼PayTm, 🌐GPay, and 📝E-Mandate Process.
 <br>9. 🛠Blockchain Savvy: Comprehensive understanding of Blockchain Technologies, including Smart Contracts, DeFi, Crypto Exchanges, and secure wallet development.
 <br>10. 🧪Experienced in testing frameworks like Selenium and Appium, ensuring high-quality software delivery.
 <br>11. 🗄️Expertise in Database Architecture and management for both SQL and NoSQL systems, ensuring scalability, replication, and performance optimization.